burnsaustin145/burnsaustin145.github.io/docs/index.markdown

 ## Semantic Networks
-My interest in AI began with the concept of semantic networks, and idea I learned from Douglas Hofstadter's [GEB](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).
-Since I have been interested in representing and manipulating knowledge in graph/hypergraph based structures.
+My interest in AI began with the concept of semantic networks, an idea I learned from Douglas Hofstadter's [GEB](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).
+Since then I have been interested in representing and manipulating knowledge in graph/hypergraph based structures.

 Below is one such abstract structure.
 <p align="center">